Yogachara: Account of intersubjectivity

 Dharmakīrti makes a distinction between two types of causes depending on whether one's mental impressions are caused by one's own mind or caused by another’s mind.
 In the former case, the cause is referred to as upādāna kāraṇa (material cause), while in the latter case the cause is the adhipati-pratyaya (dominant condition).
 The dominant condition is involved when "the impressions of one person's mind stream are causally related to the mind-cause of another person's mind stream."
 According to Dharmakīrti, one's perceptions of one's own bodily actions and speech are caused directly by one's own mind as the material cause.
 On the other hand, the image of one's body and speech in another person's consciousness, though directly caused by their mind, is simultaneously influenced by one's own mind serving as the dominant condition, adhipati-pratyaya.

-For Xuanzang and Kuiji, adhipati-pratyaya served to defend Yogācāra against the charge of solipsism, the view that other minds do not exist.
-That is, as a remote objective support, adhipati-pratyaya preserves the alterity of other minds, which are not the products of one's own inner psyche.
-As such, other minds are not negated.
-On the other hand, being the remote objective supports of one's own consciousness means that other minds are nonetheless perceived and thus do not violate the principle of mind-only.
-That is, other minds are not extra-mental but depend on one's own.
-According to Jessica Zu, "In this framing of intersubjectivity, the problem of one world or many worlds is explained non dualistically: these lifeworlds are neither the same nor different, neither one nor many, but karmically interconnected."
-This self-other interdependence also has soteriological implications, as it enables ordinary beings to learn from sages who in turn assist those who may purify their own minds by taking up the path to liberation.
+In response to the problem of solipsism, the assertion that other minds do not exist, Xuanzang maintained that other minds constituted remote objective supports, with Kuiji further incorporating remote objective supports under the category of adhipati-pratyaya, or dominant conditions.
+As such, the alterity of other minds is preserved, since they are not asserted to be the products of one's own inner psyche.
+In this way, other minds are not negated.
+At the same time, although other minds exist and are perceived, they do not violate the principle of mind-only, since they are not extra-mental but depend on one's own consciousness to appear as phenomena for oneself.
+According to Jessica Zu, "In this framing of intersubjectivity, the problem of one world or many worlds is explained non-dualistically: these lifeworlds are neither the same nor different, neither one nor many, but karmically interconnected."
+(Note: See also Thich Nhat Hanh on the question of whether the storehouse consciousness is individual or collective: